-- The contractor still has not filled the required number of safety oversight positions required by the contract. - SFMTA initiated an audit of the contractor's Quality Management staffing and procedures.
+- The contractor still has not filled the required number of safety oversight positions required by the contract.
+The remaining unfilled position was due to be filled on July 13. - SFMTA initiated an audit of the contractor's Quality Management staffing and procedures.
 This audit was scheduled to be complete in early June.
+The PMOC received a copy of the audit report but has not yet reviewed the report.